 If you stop and think about it, there is a perfect analogy in the spiritual life.
 In one of the most dramatic moments recorded in the life of Christ, He stood up in the midst of the crowds at the Feast of Tabernacles in Jerusalem and cried out, “If anyone thirsts, let him come to Me and drink.
 He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water” (John 7:37-38).

-The apostle John adds this explanatory word in the next verse: “But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified” (verse 39).
+The apostle John adds this explanation in the next verse: “But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified” (verse 39).

 We know that Jesus has now been “glorified” through His resurrection, ascension, and seating at the right hand of the Father (John 13:31-32).
 And shortly after those events, at Pentecost, Peter declared, “Therefore being exalted to the right hand of God, and having received from the Father the promise of the Holy Spirit, He poured out this which you now see and hear” (Acts 2:33)—“this” being the poured-out Spirit of God.
 Peter went on to tell the crowds that all who believe in Jesus “shall receive the gift of the Holy Spirit” (Acts 2:38).

 Jesus called the Holy Spirit “living water,” and all who believe in Jesus become reservoirs of this “living water”—the Holy Spirit.
-Just as I said about literal water above (“water belongs in the system”), so the Holy Spirit’s ministry is to be present in His fullness in the life of the believer.
+Just as literal water belongs in the system, the Holy Spirit’s ministry is to be fully present in the life of the believer.

 I don’t want to push the metaphor too far—but I think it is safe to say that a Christian can experience the power of the Spirit draining out of his life.
-And like the vast majority of leaks in literal water systems, leaks in our spiritual reservoirs happen beneath the surface, out of sight, one drip-drip-drip at a time—until we realize we are completely without power or spiritual health.
+And like the vast majority of leaks in literal water systems, leaks in our spiritual reservoirs happen beneath the surface, out of sight, one drip-drip-drip at a time—until we realize we have lost all power or spiritual health.